 Is Your Wall or Window AC Leaking Water Inside?
 How to Fix It

-Condensation dripping off a wall or window air conditioner is nothing out of the ordinary.
+Condensation dripping off a wall or window air conditioner is nothing unusual.

 We’re used to seeing it outside — a sign the AC unit is doing its job!
 But what happens when the dripping moves inside, onto the carpet or end table?
 It’s not so acceptable anymore.